Advanced English Mini-Courses

 Academic Writing for Graduate Students

-For students whose first language is not English, this course will provide an overview of the stylistic features of academic writing at the graduate level.
-It will focus on language features of academic writing and important academic text types.
+For students whose first language is not US English, this course will introduce features of academic writing at the graduate level.
+It will focus on the structure of important texts (e.g., the research introduction), on vocabulary and language development, and on strategies for avoiding plagiarism.
 Emphasis will be placed on students developing familiarity with the writing style of their own academic disciplines.
-This course will be taught over Zoom and will help prepare you for graduate-level writing at UNC.
+This course will be taught over Zoom.

 Please click the ESL Newsletter Signup to be notified of future sections.